Inference for Low-Rank Models

 \section{Abstract}

-This paper studies inference in linear models whose parameter of interest is a high-dimensional matrix.
-We focus on the case where the high-dimensional matrix parameter is well-approximated by a ``spiked low-rank matrix.''
-A spiked low-rank matrix has rank that grows slowly compared to its dimensions and whose nonzero singular values diverge to infinity.
-We show that this framework covers a broad class of models of latent-variables which can accommodate matrix completion problems, factor models, varying coefficient models, principal components analysis with missing data, and heterogeneous treatment effects.
+This paper studies inference in linear models with a high-dimensional parameter matrix that can be well-approximated by a ``spiked low-rank matrix.''
+A spiked low-rank matrix has rank that grows slowly compared to its dimensions and nonzero singular values that diverge to infinity.
+We show that this framework covers a broad class of models of latent-variables which can accommodate matrix completion problems, factor models, varying coefficient models, and heterogeneous treatment effects.
 For inference, we apply a procedure that relies on an initial nuclear-norm penalized estimation step followed by two ordinary least squares regressions.
 We consider the framework of estimating incoherent eigenvectors and use a rotation argument to argue that the eigenspace estimation is asymptotically unbiased.
 Using this framework we show that our procedure provides asymptotically normal inference and achieves the semiparametric efficiency bound.
-We illustrate our framework by providing low-level conditions under which we verify the high-level conditions in a treatment effects context where treatment assignment might be strongly dependent.
+We illustrate our framework by providing low-level conditions for its application in a treatment effects context where treatment assignment might be strongly dependent.

 \textbf{Key words:} nuclear norm penalization, singular value thresholding, sample splitting

 \onehalfspacing